I’m going to make a little illustration about investments using the stock of Verizon (VZ) as an example.

 First, the dividends would be subject to income tax.
 In this case, the dividends would appear to be qualified dividends, which means that they would be taxed at a rate of 15% by the federal government and possibly more by state and local sources. $9.63 of that dividend gain goes away.

 Second, you’re going to have to pay your brokerage for the cost of buying the stock, as well as the cost of selling the stock.
-Let’s say, hypothetically, that you’re using E*Trade.
+Let’s say, hypothetically, that you’re using E*TRADE.
 The cost of the buy would be $9.99.
 The cost of the sell would be $9.99.
 That’s another $19.98 off the top – although that $19.98 is tax deductible.

-Third, the gain on the sale would be a long tern capital gain, so 15% of that gain goes to the federal government.
+Third, the gain on the sale would be a long term capital gain, so 15% of that gain goes to the federal government.
 Your gain was $103.23, so you’d be paying $15.48 in taxes for that $103.23 gain.

 All in all, your expenses for your gain add up to $45.09.
 Just like that, 25% of your gain is gone.